 3. Have great images and a consistent color palette

-- These days, great images are easier than ever to make yourself with the excellent free online tools that are currently available.
-If you don’t have time to make them images yourself, we have given you a few options for purchasing reasonably-priced images.
+These days, great images are easier than ever to make yourself with the excellent free online tools that are currently available.
+If you don’t have time to make the images yourself, here are a few options for purchasing reasonably-priced images.

 - Canva – a great all-purpose service.
-Create inforgraphics, social media images, flyers, business cards and more using templates, icons and photos that are free or low cost.
+Create infographics, social media images, flyers, business cards and more using templates, icons and photos that are free or low cost.

 - Sessions College Color Calculator – need to know what colors complement your current scheme?
 Use this handy tool!